Improving Place Recognition Using Dynamic Object Detection: Incorporating Dynamic Objects into Place Recognition Algorithms

 \subsection{Bags of Binary Words}

+In the \emph{Bags of Binary Words} (BoBW) approach proposed by G\'{a}lvez-L\'{o}pez et al. \cite{Galvez-Lopez2012}, it is possible to modify the place representation to take into account the presence of dynamic objects.
+In \ref{evaluation}, we adapt this approach in order to evaluate the effectiveness of our technique.
+Below, we briefly describe BoBW.
 This approach was the first to use binary descriptors with the \emph{Bag of Visual Words} paradigm.
-At first, this approach used the \emph{BRIEF} descriptor, but there have also been implementations that use \emph{ORB} descriptors \cite{Rublee2011a}, which have the benefit of being rotation invariant, something that \emph{BRIEF} lacks.
+Initially, BoBW used \emph{BRIEF} descriptors, but other implementations use \emph{ORB} descriptors \cite{Rublee2011a}, which have the added advantage of rotation invariance.

-In the \emph{Bags of Binary Words (BoBW)} paradigm, first, a vocabulary tree is built from the discretization of the binary descriptor space.
+In the BoBW paradigm, first, a vocabulary tree is built from the discretization of the binary descriptor space.
 The final structure, a hierarchical tree, allows for efficiently matching place representations (i.e. bags of visual words).
-By using binary descriptors and the Hamming distance, \emph{BoBW} is capable of reducing the computation time required for matching bags of visual words by one order of magnitude compared to the time required by other popular approaches, e.g., \cite{Cummins2011} and \cite{Stumm2013}.
+By using binary descriptors and the Hamming distance, BoBW is capable of reducing the computation time required for matching bags of visual words by an order of magnitude compared to the time required by other popular approaches, e.g., \cite{Cummins2011} and \cite{Stumm2013}.

-The \emph{Bags of Binary Words} uses an \emph{inverted index}, a common structure used in \emph{Bag of Visual Words} approaches, to quickly find images where a particular word is present.
-G\'{a}lvez-L\'{o}pez et al. augment this index to include the weight of the word in the image, thus, the inverted index stores pairs ${<t, v_{t}^{i}>}$, that is, word $w_{i}$ is present in the description (bag of words used to represent a place) of image $I_{t}$ and $v_{t}^{i}$ is the weight of the visual word $w_{i}$ in $I_{t}$,